arabhiar/arabhiar/README.md

 <br />

-Hi, I'm [Abhishek Ranjan](https://www.linkedin.com/in/abhishek-ranjan-441702106/), a passionate self-taught Full Stack web developer and Deep Learning enthusiastic from India.
+Hi, I am a passionate self-taught Full Stack web developer and Deep Learning enthusiastic from India.
+I am currently pursuing B.Tech in Comuter Science from [Birla Institute of Technology, Mesra](https://www.bitmesra.ac.in/).
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.

 ---